chroma-core/chroma/rust/wal3/README.md

 guarantee system safety.
 Therefore:

 - A writer must be sufficiently up-to-date that it has loaded a link in the manifest chain that is not yet garbage collected.
-This is because a writer that believes it can write to MANIFEST.N must be sure that MANIFEST.N has never existed; if it existed and was garbage collected, the log breaks.
+This is because a writer that believes it can write to MANIFEST(N) must be sure that MANIFEST(N) has never existed; if it existed and was garbage collected, the log breaks.
 Verifiers will detect this case, but it's effectively a split brain and should be avoided.
 To avoid this, writers must restart within the garbage collection interval.
 - A reader writing a _new_ cursor, or a cursor that goes back in time must complete the operation in